 U heeft geen artikelen in uw winkelwagen

-The RB808 tonearm is packed with new features pushing the boundaries of tonearm design.
-As with all Rega tonearms each one is meticulously hand built by a team of highly skilled technicians.
-The RB808 has improved bearings and a tightened spindle fit tolerance over previous models (each bearing is individually selected to find the perfect match for the chosen spindle).
-This is a proven method of increasing the amount of detail retrieved from the record surface.
+The RB2000 tonearm is packed with new features pushing the boundaries of tonearm design.
+As with all Rega tonearms, each one is meticulously hand built by a team of highly skilled technicians.
+The RB2000 uses improved bearings with each one being hand selected to be an interference fit with the paired spindle matching both the inside and outside diameters.

 Skeletal plinth design with polyolefin foam core